bp/resqpy/docs/tutorial/well_basics.rst

 * (WellLogCollection) - for managing logs, including a method for exporting in LAS format
 * (WellLog) - for simpler access to a single log

+RESQML also has organisational classes relating to wells:

+* WellboreFeature (WellboreFeature) - a named entity representing a real, planned or conceptual well
+* WellboreInterpretation (WellboreInterpretation) - one possible incarnation of a wellbore feature

 There are various relationships between these classes.
 For example, a deviation survey or a trajectory must refer to a measured depth datum, and a blocked well must refer to a trajectory.
+Any of the representation objects can relate to a wellbore interpretation, which in turn must relate to a wellbore feature.
+The use of these optional organisational objects is encouraged and some software requires them to be present.

 The measured depth datum class: MdDatum
 ---------------------------------------